excdinc/3d-wapuu/readme.txt

 3D model data is in models directory.
 ### For the 3DCG image, the animation.(for_the_3dcg)
 .obj (cross-platform 3d-object format for the 3DCG image, the animation)
-.stl (stereolithography CAD data)

 ### For the 3D Printer image, the animation.(for_the_3d_printer)
 .stl (stereolithography CAD data)

 ## Caution
 Sorry, textures is not assigned.
-This version is polygon model only.
+This data is polygon model only.
 ## Changelog
 ### 1.0 - March 2 2016
 * First release.
-### 1.1 - March 2 2016
-* Add STL format for 3DCG.